Interview with Cardinal Pázmány Péter

 (Interviewer) Even if it means that you are supporting a Protestant prince against your Catholic Emperor?
 You, the Cardinal of the kingdom, the prince of the church?

 (Cardinal) You see, I have never believed that the Catholic faith can be spread effectively by sheer force.
 I am said to have been successful in converting many stray lambs of the church back into the pen of the Catholic faith, my son because I addressed the people gently and I was reasoning with words, and not by swords.
 I opened many elementary and secondary schools before starting the University of Nagyszombat because I firmly believed in the strength of education.
-And yes, I will always rather support a Protestant ruler in Transylvania who is honest enough to keep himself to the points of the Patent of Religious Tolerance, declared at Torda in 1568, than supporting an aggressive Catholic upstart who would ruin with his tyrannic ways everything that I have achieved with my books so far.
-Look, son, nobody despises the Anabaptist heretics more than I. They say that taking up arms and fighting on the battlefield is against the will of God.
-If our countrymen were Anabaptists, the Turks would have walked to the Burg of Vienna unmolested long time ago.
+And yes, I will always rather support a Protestant ruler in Transylvania who is honest enough to keep himself to the points of the Patent of Religious Tolerance, declared at Torda in 1568, than support an aggressive Catholic upstart who would ruin with his tyrannic ways everything that I have achieved with my books so far.
+Look, son, nobody despises the Anabaptist heretics more than I do.
+They say that taking up arms and fighting on the battlefield is against the will of God.
+If our countrymen were Anabaptists, the Turks would have walked to the Burg of Vienna unmolested a long time ago.
 And is there a worse and more extremist Anabaptist than Péchi Simon, the former chancellor of Prince Bethlen?
-In spite of this, was I not keeping a nice contact with him just for the sake of my country?
+In spite of this, was I not keeping nice contact with him just for the sake of my country?
 He is a friend and has just sent me four Turkish stallions from Transylvania.

 (Interviewer) Were the Transylvanians grateful for the help?
 Weren’t you accused of treason by the Emperor for supporting the Sultan`s vassal state?